The best hydrating serums for mature skin, according to derms | CNN Underscored

 “As if getting older isn’t difficult enough, our skin can sometimes look dull and lackluster as we mature,” says board-certified dermatologist Dr. Ope Ofodile, co-owner and partner of Dermatology and Surgery Specialists of North Atlanta in Marietta, Georgia.
 “It’s secondary to a combination of perimenopausal fluctuating of hormones, a reduction in skin oil production and an accumulation of sun damage over time.
 We also experience reduction in facial skin’s overall collagen and increased laxity of skin — especially on the lower face.”

 You’re not imagining it: No matter your gender, your skin is definitely getting drier.
-“Many adults in this age will experience dull, dry skin, irregularity in pigment and redness, and increased fine lines and deep wrinkles,” Ofodile says, adding that especially in high animation areas, like the forehead and around the nose and mouth
+“Many adults this age will experience dull, dry skin; irregularity in pigment and redness; and increased fine lines and deep wrinkles,” Ofodile says, especially in high animation areas, like the forehead and around the nose and mouth

 What does hyaluronic acid serum do?